Stages of grooming

 Resources

-Missing People: Run SafeCall a free, confidential and anonymous helpline and support service for young people and family members that are affected by missing, county lines and criminal exploitation.
+Missing People: provide SafeCall a free, confidential and anonymous helpline and support service for young people and family members that are affected by missing, county lines and criminal exploitation.

 - Call or text: 116000